Alif-B/devops-docker/README.md

 This is a legacy version of network.
 This only works one way (all the ports of A is mapped to all ports of B, but not the other way around) It's best to avoid linking, but there are still some special use cases for it

+docker commit <container_id> <new_image_name>:<tag>
+This will create a snapshot of the container and create an image with it docker tag <image_name> <tag>
+This will tag the image

+docker search <something>
+To look up images from the terminal

+docker pull / docker push
+This downloads and uploads images to dockerhub registry DO NOT push images with secrets in them to any registry

+docker volume create <volume_name>
+Persistant Volume - Data that stays even after the deletion of the container Ephimeral Volume - Data that gets wiped when no container is using it If the file you're sharing does not exist, docker shares it as a directory